tconfrey/BrainTool/index.md

 Check it out on the [Chrome Web Store](https://chrome.google.com/webstore/detail/braintool/fialfmcgpibjgdoeodaondepigiiddio) or ping me at braintool.extension@gmail.com .

-There's more info in the [Overview](http://braintool.org/overview) and the required official privacy policy is [here](./BrainToolPrivacyPolicy.pdf).
+There's philosophy and roadmap information in the [Overview](http://braintool.org/overview) and the required official privacy policy is [here](./BrainToolPrivacyPolicy.pdf).
 Let me know if you have any thoughts, comments, or feedback: [braintool.extension@gmail.com](mailto:braintool.extension@gmail.com).

 Tony